Direction Preferring Confidence Intervals: Comparison of direction preferring (marginal and conditional) CIs to standard and MP alternatives

-A comparison of the confidence intervals in the marginal and conditional settings is shown in Fig. \ref{fig:all_ci_ar}, where $Y \sim N(\theta, 1)$.
-Table \ref{tab:crit_vals} shows the values of Y for which the bound closest to zero is sign determining for the various confidence intervals in both settings.
+A comparison of the confidence intervals and ARs in the marginal and conditional settings is shown in \cref{fig:all_ci_ar}, where $Y \sim N(\theta, 1)$. \Cref{tab:crit_vals} shows the values of $Y$ for which the bound closest to zero is sign determining for the various confidence intervals in both settings.
 This comparison reveals key distinctions.
-The PP CI determines that $\theta > 0$ for the lower value of $Y$ than the other methods and the lower-bound is the most informative.
-Moreover, the PP CI determines $\theta \leq 0$ for the same observed values as the shortest confidence interval, although the shortest interval can assert that $\theta < 0$.
+The \pp CI determines that $\theta > 0$ for the lower value of $Y$ than the other methods and the lower-bound is the most informative.
+Moreover, the \pp CI determines $\theta \leq 0$ for the same observed values as the standard CI, although the standard CI can assert that $\theta < 0$.
 The MP confidence interval is positioned between the other two, with early sign exclusion ($\theta \leq 0$ or $\theta \geq 0$), but with the least precise minimal effect estimation (the upper bound for $\theta < 0$, and lower bound for $\theta > 0$).

-\begin{remark} In Fig. \ref{fig:all_ci_ar}, the lower-bound of the conditional MP CI is notably elevated for $-2.5 < Y < -1.96$, (and a similarly thee upper-bound is low for $1.96 < Y < 2.5$).
-This is observed because the upper-bound of the MP acceptance region equals the truncation area for a single value of $\theta$.
-As $\theta$ decreases, the upper-bound shifts down from the truncation value.
-However, this decrease is slight, rendering it less visible in the figure.
-For the shortest acceptance area, as long as the density at $c$ is higher than $\xi$ (the minimal density of $y$ which is included in the acceptance region), the upper-bound will be the truncation area, and only the lower-bound will extend. \end{remark}
+\begin{remark} The MP CIs can have a shorter length compared to the standard CI when $Y$ is close to $0$.
+For small $|Y|$, the CI length is determined by the upper bound of an acceptance region obtained for $\theta < 0$, and by the lower bound of an acceptance region for $\theta > 0$ (see Fig. \ref{fig:all_ci_ar}).
+As both acceptance region bounds are closer to $0$ compared to those of the shortest (standard) acceptance region, after the inversion, the resulting CI is shorter than the standard CI.
+This happens only when zero is included in the CI, so this does not aid in the determination of the direction of the effect.
+As $|Y|$ grows larger, and the CI results in the inversion of acceptance regions of a sole sign, the MP CI becomes longer than the standard CI. \end{remark}